wallarm/product-documentation/docs/2.14/admin-en/installation-docker-en.md

 ## Requirements

 * Access to the account with the **Deploy** or **Administrator** role and two‑factor authentication disabled in Wallarm Console in the [EU Cloud](https://my.wallarm.com/) or [US Cloud](https://us1.my.wallarm.com/)
-* Access to `https://api.wallarm.com:444` for working with EU Wallarm Cloud or to `https://us1.api.wallarm.com:444` for working with US Wallarm Cloud.
+* Access to `https://api.wallarm.com:444` if working with EU Wallarm Cloud or to `https://us1.api.wallarm.com:444` if working with US Wallarm Cloud.
 Please ensure the access is not blocked by a firewall

 ## Options for running the container

 The WAF node configuration parameters can be passed to the `docker run` command in the following ways:

 * **In the environment variables**.
-This option allows to configure only basic WAF node parameters, the most [directives](configure-parameters-en.md) cannot be changed through environment variables.
+This option allows for configuration of only basic WAF node parameters.
+Most [directives](configure-parameters-en.md) cannot be changed through environment variables.
 * **In the mounted configuration file**.
 This option allows to configure all the WAF node [directives](configure-parameters-en.md).

 ## Run the container passing the environment variables